-Whats bad : Overly long.
-Slow paced.
+Whats bad : Star Trek rip-off.
+Overly long.
+Slow-paced.
 The Master turn fails to add sparke.

-Review With Spoilers : Frontier In Space is the 3rd episode of season 10 and forms the first of a 2-episode story, concluding with Planet Of The Daleks.
+Review With Spoilers : Frontier In Space is the 3rd serial of season 10 – and forms the first of a 2-part story, concluding with Planet Of The Daleks.

-It’s the Who equivilent of Star Trek’s – Star Fleet versus The Klingon empire.
-We even have the Who equivilant of the Neutral Zone, or the titular – ‘Frontier In Space’ – between the 2 empires.
+It’s the Doctor Who equivilent of Star Trek’s – Star Fleet versus The Klingon empire.
+We even have the Doctor Who equivilant of the Neutral Zone, or the titular – ‘Frontier In Space’; between the 2 empires.

-The Draconians might aswell be pasty headed and brown looking, being almost carbon copies of the Klingon’s in war-like outlook and temperament.
+The Draconians might aswell -be pastry-headed and brown-skinned; being almost carbon-copies of the Klingons.
+Epsecially in war-like outlook and temperament.

-Frontier In Space is a political piece at heart and features alot of political manoveuring between the Humans and Draconians, whilst one blames the other – for the attacks on their respective ships.
-It’s interesting watching how both empires react to the Master’s staged attacks on their ships.
+Frontier In Space, is a political piece – at heart and features alot of political manoveurings – between the Humans and Draconians.
+Whilst one – blames the other – for the attacks on their respective ships.
+It’s interesting watching how both empires react, to the Master’s staged attacks – on their ships.

-It begins well enough aswell – with the Doctor and Jo loosing the Tardis to an Ogron attack, on a human cargoship.
-The Doctor loosing the Tardis usually makes for an interesting story.
-Freed from the easier plot-device of using the Tardis to undo problems – or as sanctuary.
+Frontier In Space begins strongly enough, aswell.
+With the Doctor and Jo, losing the Tardis to an Ogron attack – on a human cargoship.
+The Doctor losing the Tardis, usually makes for an interesting story.
+Freed from the easier plot-device of using the Tardis to undo problems; or as sanctuary.

-It does get a bit tedious – after a while and makes for a very pedestrian plot with little pace.
-Especially as the Doctor and Jo sit around in their cell, waiting for something to happen.
-Either that, or a deathly slow journey flying a ship somewhere – really, really slowly.
+It does get a bit tedious l, after a while – and makes for a very pedestrian plot, with little pace.
+Especially, as the Doctor and Jo – sit around in their cell – discussing events; waiting for something to happen.
+Either that, or a deathly slow journey, whilst flying a ship somewhere – really, really slowly.

-It’s not helped by the reuse of the same ship’s bridge set for the human cargo ship, the Master/Ogron ship and General Williams fighter.
-It makes it very confusuing at times, which ship’s bridge we are supposed to be on.
+It’s not helped, by the reuse of the same ship’s bridge-set, for the human cargo ship, the Master/Ogron ship and General William’s fighter.
+It makes it very confusing – at times, which ship’s bridge we are supposed to be on.
 A bit of set redressing here, would have been a must.

 “Many of our noblemen felt it was a mistake to make a treaty with the Earthmen.
 Perhaps they were right.
 You attack our ships and when we protest, you trick us with lies and evasions.
 I give you a final warning.
 The path you are treading leads only to war.
 And in that war, Draconia will destroy you!”
 Draconian Prince

-Of course, Frontier In Space is really notable – as the final appearance of Roger Delgado – as The Master (he died shortly after in a car crash and a season 10 finale appearance was scrapped).
+Of course, Frontier In Space is really notable – as the final appearance of Roger Delgado’s – Master (he died shortly after in a accidental car crash – and a season 10 finale appearance was scrapped).

-In previous episodes, The Master had provided good value as the dually motivated thorn in the side of the Doctor – sometimes aiding and sometimes sabotaging.
-Usually dragging a than less interesting episode up a notch or two.
+In previous stories, The Master had provided good value – as the dually motivated thorn-in the-side of the Doctor.
+Sometimes aiding – and sometimes sabotaging.
+Usually dragging, a less interesting story – up a notch or two.

-However in this, the Master is a little subdued, as if the character feels a bit tired – after so many other appearances, over the previous 2 years.
-The sparkle from Terror Of The Autons is just not here, as if Delgado himself is a bit sick of the whole charade.
+However – in this, the Master is a little subdued, as if the character feels a bit tired; after so stonking appearances, – over the previous 2 years.
+The sparkle from Terror Of The Autons is just not here anymore, as if Delgado himself – is a bit sick of the whole charade.

-Part of that might infact be, after so many appearances, The Master was devalued somewhat, into more of a comedy sideshow.
-He couldn’t even hypnotise Jo anymore.
-Some of his scenes with Pertwee still add value though.
+Part of that might infact be, after so many appearances.
+The Master was devalued somewhat, into more of a comedic sideshow role.
+The Master couldn’t even hypnotise Jo anymore!
+Some of Delgado’s scenes with Pertwee, still add value, though.

-Also appearing, are the Ogrons – as the hired help.
-We even get a trip to their barren homeworld and meet an Ogron-eating indigenous alien creature.
-As monsters in Who, they were pretty good value.
-Tall and imposing, with brute force strength.
+Also appearing, are the Ogrons; as the hired help.
+We even get a trip to their barren homeworld – and meet an Ogron-eating indigenous alien creature.
+As monsters in Doctor Who go, they were pretty good value.
+Tall and imposing – with brute force strength.

-A brief cameo appearance by the Daleks – as The Master’s employer; only serves to set in motion the events of the second part of this story – Planet Of The Daleks; other than that, they are not really part of this.
+A brief cameo appearance – by the Daleks.
+As The Master’s employer; only serves to set in motion, the events of the second-linked story; Planet Of The Daleks.
+Other than this cameo, they are not really part of this story.

-The cliffhangers are a bit lame, aswell.
-Not the usual life or death scenarios you exoect in Who.
-One of them even remains completely unresolved, which ends with the Ogrons attacking Earth and fighting their way into the Doctor’s prison cell.
-Only for the next part to begin with the Doctor still in his cell, the Ogrons having cleared off and no conclusion as to what the Ogrons were doing – or why.
+The cliffhanger’s are a bit lame aswell, here.
+Not the usual life-or-death scenarios, you expect in Doctor Who.
+One of them, even remains completely unresolved; which ends with the Ogrons attacking Earth – and fighting their way into the Doctor’s prison cell.
+Only for the next part to begin with the Doctor still in his cell, the Ogrons having cleared off – and no conclusion as to what the Ogrons were doing – or why, given.

-The final part does resolve this somewhat with an interesting last cliffhanger, which involves The Master shooting the Doctor with a lazer pistol, seriously wounding him.
-A kind of a – ‘to be continued’ story thread – for Planet Of The Daleks.
+The final episode does resolve this – somewhat with an interesting last cliffhanger, which involves The Master seriously wounding the Doctor, with a lazer pistol.
+A ‘to be continued’ moment; for Planet Of The Daleks.

-Its worth noting that the music in Frontier In Space is out of place and annoying here, being another synthy experimental mix, rather than the usual orchestral fills.
-Not unlike the annoyng score from The Sea Devils.
-It doesn’t frame the scenes or add layer to the production but feels like someone tinkling on a keyboard, with a hundred different musical motifs.
+It is additionally worth noting, that the music in Frontier In Space; is out of place and annoying here, being another synthy experimental mix.
+Rather than the usual orchestral fills.
+Not unlike the equally annoyng score from The Sea Devils.
+It doesn’t frame the scenes or add layers to the production.
+Feeling more like, someone tinkling on a keyboard; with a hundred different musical motifs.

-Out of the two stories – Planet Of The Daleks is the stronger tale of the two.
-Frontier In Space is just too long at 6 parts and feels stretched out, to fit the running time.
-It should have been cut to a punchier 4-part number.
+Out of the two stories – Planet Of The Daleks – is the stronger tale of the two.
+Frontier In Space is just too long at 6 episodes – and feels stretched out.
+It should have been cut, to a punchier 4-part number.